AmenRa/ranx/README.md

 * [Create Qrels and Run](https://github.com/AmenRa/ranx/tree/master/examples/create_qrels_and_run.ipynb): This notebook shows different ways of creating `Qrels` and `Run`.

 ## 📚 Documentation
-_To be updated!
-Please, refer to the examples in the meantime._
-Search the [documentation](https://rank-eval.readthedocs.io/en/latest/) for more details and examples.
+Browser the [documentation](https://amenra.github.io/ranx) for more details and examples.

 ## 🎓 Citation
 If you use [ranx](https://github.com/AmenRa/ranx) to evaluate results for your scientific publication, please consider citing it: